Skull Cultist Interview

 Marc17 - Politics aside, do you see any difference between scenes here in British Columbia?

 Steve - Well, I mean, it really always depends from city to city.
 So like, for instance, I can say that the Victoria scene is awesome.
 Everyone's like really into it.
-A lot of bands like playing Victoria because It's small crowds, but very, they're very, very into it.
+A lot of bands like playing Victoria because It's smallish crowds, but they're very, very into it.
 Vancouver, it's a bigger city.
 Nice people, like I like playing Vancouver, but they can kind of be a little like, just kind of, they chill out more.
 But I mean, we played with CombiChrist in January and it was a very active crowd.
 So there's like a bit of a, not really a rivalry between Victoria and Vancouver, but you know, we like, that's the big stinky city and then they look at us like a bunch of island hicks.
-But truly, it's great because I know Vancouver is a great scene, they have great DJs and promoters, bands, and then you got like Spokane, which is like an insane crowd.
+But truly, it's great because I know Vancouver has a great scene, they have great DJs and promoters, bands, and then you got like Spokane, which is like an insane crowd.
 Those people are great.
-And then Seattle is great too.
+And then Seattle is great too, of course.

 Marc17 - Spokane?